 Rev. Sullivan has received honorary doctorates from over 50 universities and colleges for his humanitarian and philanthropic activities.
 For his role in helping the economically and socially disadvantaged people of the world he was awarded the Presidential Medal of Freedom by President George H. Bush in 1992.
 In 1999 his humanitarian efforts were honored when he received the Eleanor Roosevelt Award from President William Clinton.

 Apart from his role as a religious, corporate, and civil rights leader, Sullivan was also a noted author.
 His works included America is Theirs (1948), Build Brother Build (1969), Philosophy of a Giant (1972), Alternatives to Despair (1979), and Moving Mountains: The Principles and Purposes of Leon Sullivan (1998).
 Sullivan’s legacy is continued by the Leon H. Sullivan foundation.
 This organization’s objective is to carry on Sullivan’s mission of promoting positive change in the world.
-In January 2001, a PBS documentary about the life of Sullivan entitled “A Principled Man: Rev. Leon Sullivan” aired.
+In January 2001, a PBS documentary about the life of Sullivan titled “A Principled Man: Rev. Leon Sullivan” aired.
 Rev. Leon Sullivan Jr., a member of Kappa Alpha Psi Fraternity, died of leukemia in Scottsdale, Arizona on April 24, 2001.